JohnFirsthawk/ansible-project/README.md

 ansible-playbook playbooks/use-api-key.yml --ask-vault-pass
 ```
 and you will be asked to provide the password
-* edit the encrypoted file with
+* edit the encrypted file with
 ```bash
 ansible-vault edit playbooks/vars/api_key.yml
 ```